AkerBP/seathru_nerf/README.md

 <img src="./imgs/comp.gif"/>
 </p>

-(The renders above are heavily compressed and show a lot of quality loss!)
+(The renders above are heavily compressed and show a lot of quality loss!
+The dataset of the shown scenes is not mine and available [here](https://sea-thru-nerf.github.io/).)

 This repository is an unofficial extension of [Seathru-Nerf](https://sea-thru-nerf.github.io).
 It adapts and extends the approach introduced in the original [publication](https://arxiv.org/abs/2304.07743).
 The exact modifications and extensions are described [here.](#differences-to-official-implementation)